nishalrai/nishalrai.github.io/_posts/2024-04-27-process-enumeration-ntqueryinformation.md

     // and initializes it to nullptr as until now we do not know the size of the system information.
     SYSTEM_PROCESS_INFORMATION* sysProc = nullptr;

     // Defining the ULONG variable for SystemInformationLength.
-Size of the buffer used to store system process information. unsigned long sysInfoLen = 1024 * 1024;
+Size of the buffer used to store system process information.
+This size is an example and can need adjustment based on the buffer size. unsigned long sysInfoLen = 1024 * 1024;

     // Creates and allocate the memory defined above with read/write permission.